makma/fingerprintjs.com/content/index/ecommerce.md

   subtitle: ""
   cards:
     - icon: /img/uploads/account_fraud.png
-      title: "Identify Malicious Users Out to Steal PII "
+      title: "Identify malicious users out to steal PII "
-      content: "End account takeovers by attaching a unique identity to visitors to your website, even if they are browsing in incognito mode. "
+      content: "End account takeovers by attaching a unique identity to your website's visitors, even if they are browsing in incognito mode. "
     - icon: /img/uploads/payment_processing.png
-      title: Reduce Chargebacks Linked to CNP Fraud
+      title: Reduce chargebacks linked to CNP fraud
       content: "Reduce your chargeback rates by detecting and preventing purchases from stolen cards before they hurt your bottom line. "
-    - title: Prevent Gift Card & Coupon Abuse
+    - title: Prevent gift card & coupon abuse
       content: Detect visitors using stolen or fake identities to ensure that your coupons and promotions are used legitimately by real customers.
       icon: /img/uploads/anonymous_user_identification.png
-    - title: Avoid Merchant Penalties
+    - title: Avoid merchant penalties
       content: Stay within chargeback limits and avoid merchant penalties imposed by payment service providers.
       icon: /img/uploads/commerce.png